Rid1Whitehead/OBS-MIDI-Controller/README.md

-# OBS-MIDI-Contoller
+# OBS-OSC-Contoller

 ## Description

 OBS Recording Dashboard is a Flask-based web application that allows users to manage and control multiple OBS (Open Broadcaster Software) instances remotely.
-It provides a centralized interface for starting and stopping recordings across multiple OBS instances simultaneously, triggered by MIDI signals.
+It provides a centralized interface for starting and stopping recordings across multiple OBS instances a audio recording software that supports OSC listening simultaneously.

 ## Features

 - Connect to multiple OBS instances via WebSocket
 - Start and stop recordings on all connected OBS instances simultaneously
-- Trigger recording actions using MIDI signals
 - Real-time status updates for each OBS instance
 - Add and remove OBS instances dynamically
 - Persistent storage of OBS instance configurations